 Camping outside for months at a time became easier than in the past with constant walking and hitchhiking.
 It felt more invigorating and I only hope that my life never shears to a materialistic end like most people.
 I understand the value of money and its importance for food, but I really do not want anything other than what I currently have now.
 And as long as the railroads are in business you will find me somewhere along the steel, not permanently, but intermittently between seasonal work, a future tiny house on my future land and maybe one day my wife will come along for the ride.

-Below is a 30-minute clip of Train Hopping Across America from January until May with some hitchhiking in between.
-I plan on documenting more of my travels by video in the future as well as through words, providing as many stories as you all will read.
+The featured image shows a 30-minute clip of Train Hopping Across America from January until May with some hitchhiking in between.
+I plan on documenting more of my travels by video in the future, as well as, through words, providing as many stories as you all will read.
 Thanks for reading the blog and I hope you enjoy the video.
 Please subscribe if you have not already and enjoy.